Chapter 1

 That’s the secret of Castle Rackrent.
 Tell your chauffeur to go far away and spend an hour.

-This is an allusion to Maria Edgeworth’s 1800 novel Castle Rackrent, in which the ending is a mystery to readers.
+This is an allusion to Castle Rackrent, a 1800 novel by Anglo-Irish author Maria Edgeworth in which leaves the ending as a mystery to readers.

 There was nothing to look at from under the tree except Gatsby’s enormous house, so I stared at it, like Kant at his church steeple, for half an hour.

-This is an allusion to the German philosopher Immanuel Kant, who would gaze at a church steeple while deep in thought.
+This is an allusion to the German philosopher Immanuel Kant (1724-1804), a key figure of the Enlightenment who was renowned for gazing at a church steeple while deep in thought.

 And inside, as we wandered through Marie Antoinette music-rooms and Restoration salons, I felt that there were guests concealed behind every couch and table, under orders to be breathlessly silent until we had passed through.